yochaigal/cairn/wip/2e/forest-seeds.md

 **Shelter**: _Hermit's Cabin_, _Presents a Ready Meal_

 A wooden **cabin** sits atop a small hill, heavy furs in place of a **door**.
-A tall **rack** is installed on the East end.
+Small **logs** are arranged in rows on the West side of the building, and a tall **rack** is installed on the East wall.

 - **Cabin**: There is a 3-in-6 chance that Dormin is here.
 Otherwise, he is out hunting.
 - **Door**: A ring of white dust is sprinkled across the doorway.
   - If the dust is disturbed in any way, Dormin will know and make his way to the cabin.
+- **Logs**: Arranged in rows of four by four.
+  - A stained outline of an animal (bear, rabbit, beaver, etc.) is drawn on each.
+  - A drop of white is painted on the rabbit.
+It looks new.
 - **Rack**: Various animal skins (deer, boar, and beaver) are stretched tightly across, drying.
-  - The animals all share a single shock of white fur somewhere on their skin.
-  - Stitched together the skins are equal to two sets of protective clothing (1 Armor), and are highly resistent to environmental damage.
+  - Stitched together the skins are equal to two sets of protective clothing (1 Armor), and are highly resistant to environmental damage.

 #### Inside the Cabin